floooh/floooh.github.io/_drafts/2024-05-05-sokol-storage-buffers.md

 title: "The upcoming sokol-gfx storage buffer update (May 2024)"
 ---

-I a couple of days I will merge the next sokol-gfx feature update which adds initial storage buffer support.
-The udpate also affects other headers and tools (most notably sokol_app.h and sokol-shdc - the cross-backend shader compiler).
+In a couple of days I will merge the next sokol-gfx feature update which adds initial storage buffer support.
+The update also affects other headers and tools (most notably sokol_app.h and sokol-shdc - the cross-backend shader compiler).

 The bad news first:

-- This is 'gpu-readonly' support, e.g. it's not possible to populate storage buffers with the GPU, this will come in a future 'compute shaders' update.
+- This is 'gpu-readonly' support, e.g. it's not possible to write to storage buffers from shader code, this will come in a future 'compute shaders' update.
 - The following platform/backend combos don't get storage buffer support:
-    - all GLES3 backends (WebGL2, iOS, Android): for WebGL2 and iOS there is no other choice since they are stuck with GLES 3.0, for Android, storage buffer support may be added at a later point
+    - all GLES3 backends (WebGL2, iOS+GLES3, Android): for WebGL2 and iOS there is no
+      other choice since they are stuck with GLES 3.0, for Android, storage buffer support may be added at a later point
     - macOS+GL: macOS is stuck at GL 4.1, while storage buffers require at least